 Can you address infant baptism?

 Introduction.
 Our answers are not influenced by creedal loyalty or political correctness.
-Our only desire is to allow the Bible to answer the we receive questions.
+Our only desire is to allow the Bible to answer the questions we receive.
 The purpose and legitimate recipients of baptism is no exception.

 Infant baptism presupposes the arbitrary imputation of original sin.
-The reason most who "baptize" infants do so is because they believe babies are born sinners - Adam's sin.
-Babies, however, are born in a state of innocence.
-Jesus would not have used "little children" as examples and said "Except ye...become as little children, ye shall not enter into the kingdom of heaven" if they were lost in sin (Matt.
-18: 3, 4; 19: 14).
-Babies have no sin, hence no need of baptism (Acts 2: 38).
+The reason most who "baptize" infants do so is because they believe babies are born sinners because of Adam's sin.
+However, the scriptures show babies are conceived and born in a state of innocence.
+Jesus would not have used "little children" as positive examples and said "Except ye...become as little children, ye shall not enter into the kingdom of heaven" if they were lost in sin (Matt.
+18: 3-4; 19: 14).
+Since babies have no sin, they have no need of baptism for the remission of sin (Acts 2: 38).

 Conclusion.
 As you can see, infant baptism is another doctrine of man, lacking Bible authority!

 Infant baptism presupposes the arbitrary imputation of original sin.
-The reason most who "baptize" infants do so is because they believe babies are born sinners - Adam's sin.
-Babies, however, are born in a state of innocence.
-Jesus would not have used "little children" as examples and said "Except ye...become as little children, ye shall not enter into the kingdom of heaven" if they were lost in sin (Matt.
-18: 3, 4; 19: 14).
-Babies have no sin, hence no need of baptism (Acts 2: 38).
+The reason most who "baptize" infants do so is because they believe babies are born sinners because of Adam's sin.
+However, the scriptures show babies are conceived and born in a state of innocence.
+Jesus would not have used "little children" as positive examples and said "Except ye...become as little children, ye shall not enter into the kingdom of heaven" if they were lost in sin (Matt.
+18: 3-4; 19: 14).
+Since babies have no sin, they have no need of baptism for the remission of sin (Acts 2: 38).

 Conclusion.
 As you can see, infant baptism is another doctrine of man, lacking Bible authority!